 Ideally, your portfolio mix is one that is considered quite risky.
 Why?
 Because you are a sophisticated investor given your advanced knowledge in financial instruments.
-This kind of mix has stocks as the largest percentage, followed by corporate bonds and then government bills.
+This kind of combination has stocks as the most significant percentage, followed by corporate bonds and then government bills.

 Both are methods to analyze and project future prices of stocks.

-Fundamental analysis uses extensive analysis of financial statements, non-financial data and external factors in order to determine the future price of the stock.
+Fundamental analysis uses extensive analysis of financial statements, non-financial data and external factors to determine the future price of the stock.

-Technical analysis is simply analyzing the stock chart in an attempt to find trends and patterns that will determine the future value of the stock.
+Technical analysis is merely analyzing the stock chart in an attempt to find trends and patterns that will determine the future value of the stock.